What I help with

 I work with men dealing with stress and pressure, anger, relationship difficulties, bereavement, anxiety, low mood, and questions of identity and purpose.
 I will not expect you to arrive knowing how to talk about feelings.
 That is part of the work, not a prerequisite for it.

 Sessions are direct and practical if that is what suits you.
-There is no expectation of a particular format, and no pressure to open up before you are ready.
+There is no expectation of a particular format, and you do not need to open up before you are ready.

 Guides on men's mental health